deso-protocol/docs/backend/configuration/global-state.md

 `--global-state-api-url`

 Type: String
 Default: None
+Example: `--global-state-api-url https://node.deso.org` or `GLOBAL_STATE_API_URL=https://node.deso.org`

-URL to use to fetch global state data.
+Fully formed URL to use to fetch global state data.
 Only used if expose-global-state is false.
 If not provided, use own global state.
 The URL must point to another node that has `true` for its [#expose-global-state](global-state.md#expose-global-state "mention") value.
 This will allow you to fetch verified usernames, blacklist, graylist, and posts that have been added to the global feed on the requested URL.&#x20;